aaron-meyers/Verify/docs/mdsource/naming.source.md

 snippet: AccessNamerRuntimeAndVersion

-## DerivePathInfo
+## DerivePath

-`DerivePathInfo` allows the storage directory of `.verified.` files to be customized based on the current context.
+`DerivePath` allows the storage directory of `.verified.` files to be customized based on the current context.
 The contextual parameters are parameters passed are as follows:

  * `sourceFile`: The full path to the file that the test existed in at compile time.
  * `projectDirectory`: The directory that the project existed in at compile time.